 Is India the most photogenic country on Earth?
 I am not sure.
-What I do know is that during my 2-month trip through the great country, I took over 5000 photos and almost all of them were full of vibrant, colorful people, awesome ancient sights, green tea fields and mass chaos.
+What I do know is that during my 2-month trip through the great country, I took over 5000 photos and almost all of them were full of vibrant, colorful people, awesome ancient sights, verdant countryside and mass chaos.

 India’s largest mosque, the Jama Masjid in old Delhi.
 It can hold 20,000 worshippers at one time.